 The housing market for detached houses, holiday homes and tenant-owner apartments continued to develop strongly in the second quarter amid very high activity and rising housing prices.
-However, a deceleration was noted in the price trend in June, Our projection for the immediate future is for unchanged prices for private housing in pace with the price-driving effects of the coronavi-
+However, a deceleration was noted in the price trend in June.
+Our projection for the immediate future is for unchanged prices for private housing in pace with the price-driving effects of the coronavirus pandemic receding.
+Of late, the mortgage credit